Zakeru26/hello-world/README.md

 sample repository of hello-world

 Hi, I am Christian Edbert R. Marmolejo and currently a student studying and taking BSIT course at Urdaneta City University.
-I like to eat foods and play online games
+I like to eat foods and play online games.